BLOG

 If it comes down to cost, manual toothbrushes are obviously cheaper than electric brushes.

-One advantage of powered brushes in general is their ability to remove a greater amount of plaque in a given period of time and to aid interdental cleaning with less effort.
+One advantage of electric brushes in general is their ability to remove a greater amount of plaque in a given period of time and to aid interdental cleaning with less effort.
 This was born out by this study.

 We recommend a rotating oscillating toothbrush, which is shown to consistently demonstrate a statistically significant benefit over manual toothbrushes as shown by this review of “Manual versus powered toothbrushes”.